AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 .. note::
       For migration to a BYOL license model, please contact your Aviatrix Sales Account Manager or email sales@aviatrix.com to acquire the appropriate BYOL license.
-Make sure you already have subscribed BYOL AMI.
+Make sure you already have subscribed to the BYOL AMI.

 Prerequisites
 =============